hexters/CoinPayment/README.md

 ## Features

-- 🛒 **Livewire checkout** — coin picker with live search, QR + address, copy-to-clipboard
+- A Livewire checkout with coin search, a QR code, and copy-to-clipboard address.
-- ⏱ **Real-time status** — the payment modal polls until complete (configurable interval), with a countdown timer
+- The payment modal updates on its own while the buyer pays, with a countdown and a poll interval you can configure.
-- 🧩 **Partial-payment aware** — shows the remaining amount to send instead of a confusing "waiting"
+- It understands partial payments and shows how much is still owed instead of just saying "waiting".
-- 🔔 **IPN + job listener** — react to transaction updates in your own queued job
+- An IPN endpoint plus a queued job you can hook into to fulfil orders.
-- 🔁 **`coinpayment:sync` command** — poll pending transactions (and auto-expire overdue ones) when IPN isn't reachable; schedule it as a cron
+- A `coinpayment:sync` command for when IPN can't reach you.
+It also expires payments that ran out of time.
+Run it from the scheduler.
-- 🛠 **Standalone admin panel** (gate protected): wallet dashboard with fiat valuation, withdrawals (history, detail, cancel) and a full transactions table (search, filter, sort, pagination)
+- A gated admin panel: a wallet dashboard with fiat values, withdrawals (history, detail, cancel), and a transactions table you can search, filter, sort, and page through.
-- 🎨 **Themeable** — change only the colors via config; pages never inherit your app CSS
+- You can change the colors and nothing else.
+The pages don't load your app's CSS.
-- 📱 **Mobile-friendly** — bottom navigation bar on small screens
+- It works on phones, with a bottom navigation bar.

 ### Version support
 | package | laravel |